-- → Clarify the audience and intention before writing the message. - → When developing information for the public, think like a resident. - → When communicating with the public, write in simple, concise, jargon-free language. - → Start a phased approach to improving springfield-ma.gov. - → To improve reach and equity, invest in plain language Spanish translation.
+- → Clarify the audience and intention before writing the message. - → When developing information for the public, think like the residents you're trying to reach. - → When communicating with the public, write in simple, concise, jargon-free language. - → Start a phased approach to improving springfield-ma.gov. - → To improve reach and equity, invest in plain language Spanish translation.